Here's 5 superb improv games that were favorites when I was teaching

-You'll need a hall or gymnasium to play this one.
-It always worked well for me regardless of age group - a load of loud fun!
+You'll need a hall or a gymnasium to play this one as it needs a largish space.
+The game always worked well for me regardless of age group.
+It's a load of loud fun!

 The key is in the silence before calling, and then in split second reactions.
-The team tagging runs straight ahead but the team to be tagged must turn around before they run.
+The team tagging runs straight ahead toward their partner but the team to be tagged must turn around before they run.

 Make sure no one stands too close to their partner.
 The two meter space between the lines must be there before calling the name of the team that tags.

-You'll be amazed by how many get bewildered and run in the opposite direction!
+You'll be amazed by how many players get confused and bewildered and run in the opposite direction!

-For variation after they've got it sorted, flummox them completely by calling another animal or word beginning with H for example, horse, hippo, or heffalump.
+After they've got the exercise sorted, flummox them completely by calling another animal or word beginning with H for example, horse, hippo, or heffalump.

 Change the names the next time you play to Rabbits and Roosters and then call Raddish!